undp/perusatproc/README.rst

 perusatproc
 ===========

-Process PeruSat-1 Level 2A scenes.
+Process PeruSat-1 primary scenes into calibrated, orthorectified and pansharpened images.

 Description
 ===========

-This package allows you to process PeruSat-1 Level 2A scenes.
+This package allows you to process PeruSat-1 primary scenes.
 You can perform the following processing steps:

 - Radiometric calibration (top-of-atmosphere)